flenniken/collections/docs/road-map.md

 # Contents

-* [Better Delete Message](#better-delete-message) -- Use MB everywhere and tell how many MBs the collection you're deleting is.
 * [Download Image](#download-image) -- enable download of full size image on the image page.
 * [Desktop Badge](#desktop-badge) -- show the red circle over the collection's icon when there is a new collection.
 * [Local Badge](#local-badge) -- show a red circle on the index page for collections not viewed.